Kaligo/pipelinewise-tap-postgres/README.md

 }
 ```

 When fast sync RDS is enabled, streams with `FULL_TABLE` or `INCREMENTAL` replication methods will automatically use the fast sync RDS strategy.
-The tap will export data directly to S3 and output S3 path information as `FAST_SYNC_RDS_S3_INFO` messages that can be consumed by the target (Redshift) side.
+The tap will export data directly to S3 and embed S3 path information in STATE messages under `bookmarks[stream_id]['fast_sync_s3_info']` that can be consumed by the target (Redshift) side.

 For detailed setup instructions, see [Exporting data from an Aurora PostgreSQL DB cluster to Amazon S3](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/postgresql-s3-export.html).